Arzachel (crater)

-Arzachel is a relatively young lunar impact crater located in the highlands in the south-central part of the visible Moon, close to the zero meridian (the visible center of the Moon).
-It lies to the south of the crater Alphonsus, and together with Ptolemaeus further north the three form a prominent line of craters to the east of Mare Nubium.
+Arzachel is a relatively undegraded lunar impact crater located in the highlands in the south-central part of the visible Moon, close to the zero meridian (the visible center of the Moon).
+It lies to the south of the crater Alphonsus, and together with Ptolemaeus further north the three form a prominent chain of craters to the east of Mare Nubium.
 The smaller Alpetragius lies to the northwest, and Thebit is to the southwest along the edge of the mare.